Features of Perfect Competition

 What are the features of perfect competition?

-The key features include a large number of buyers and sellers, homogeneous products, price-taking behavior, free entry and exit, and perfect information.
+The key features include a large number of buyers and sellers, homogeneous products, price-taking behaviour, free entry and exit, and perfect information.

 What is the difference between perfect competition and monopoly?